Minu-Philip/Minu-Philip.github.io/README.md

 I am a Doctoral Student in the Department of Economics at New York University.

 My research fields include *Applied Microeconomics*, *Development Economics* and *Behavioral Economics*.
-Broadly, my interests are in studying health and socio-economic choices or outcomes of individuals, and the effect of norms, identities, political economy or psychology in determining these.
+Broadly, my interests are in studying health and socio-economic choices/outcomes of individuals in developing countries, and the effect of norms, identities, political economy or psychology in determining these.

 <a href="Files/CV_PhilipMinu.pdf">[Curriculum Vitae]</a>